 LOS ANGELES - A federal grand jury on Thursday indicted a Missouri woman for her alleged role in perpetrating a hoax on the online social network MySpace against a 13-year-old neighbor girl who then committed suicide.

 RIDLEY PARK, Pa. - Investigators have concluded that two military helicopters were vandalized on the production line at a Boeing factory near Philadelphia, the Defense Department said Thursday as it offered a reward.

-Prep Sports Blitz for Thursday, October 19 - presented by Farmers and Merchants Bank
+Prep Sports Blitz for Thursday, May 15 - Presented by Farmers and Merchants Bank.

 Man of the Decade